-• Makeup: I’m very minimal with my makeup but the basics for me already add 6 more things to select and pack and I know there are others with a lot more essential items!
+- Makeup: I’m very minimal with my makeup but the basics for me already add a dozen more things to select and pack.
+I know there are women with a lot more essential items.

-• Toiletries: We share things like soaps, shampoo, toothpaste and laundry detergent.
-But Mr. NN is happy to use any soap put in front of him whereas I am extremely selective about the quality, ingredients and type.
-And yes, that means I carry it all too!
+- Toiletries: We share things like soaps, shampoo, toothpaste and laundry detergent.
+I am selective about the quality, ingredients and type.
+And yes, that means I carry it all too.
 Also, I need to carry something for my period which I’ll share what I decided on.

-• Shoes: I narrowed it down to 3 pairs!
-I think Mr. NN only had about 3 pair of shoes before traveling so it wasn’t a hard choice for him to pick 2 to pack.
-Shoes take up a lot of space so this was the hardest thing to select and make sure I had shoes for hiking, urban walking, nicer occasions and the beach.
-They had to be comfortable and go well with all of my clothes.
+- Shoes: I narrowed it down to 3 pairs!
+Mr. NN only had about 3 pair of shoes before traveling so it wasn’t a hard choice for him.
+Shoes take up a lot of space so they are one of the hardest things to select.

-• Food/cooking: I don’t think anyone else will have this category but I am a health nut and since we travel long-term, I often don’t finish spices and special flours and so I bring them to our next destination.
+- Food/cooking: I don’t think anyone else will have this category but I am a health nut.
+Since we travel long-term, I often don’t finish spices and flours and so I bring them to our next destination.

 Another note: you’ll see in my packing list that I prioritize health and wellness, natural products, sustainability, minimalism and I care about fashion but it’s not my priority.
 Everyone has different priorities but hopefully my women’s packing list for long-term travel will give you some ideas and make the process less intimidating!